“…anytime from September to mid-April, have a front row seat to the incredible Aurora dancing right over your head with no city light pollution…!”

 LIVING ON AN ANCHORED HOUSEBOAT – not moored to a dock – is one of the most unique living arrangements in the world, summer or winter.
 We are off-grid, providing energy mostly through solar power (a generator is used in darker months), leaving a much smaller footprint on the planet through many aspects of our eco-conscious lifestyle.

-We provide you with a canoe to get back and forth to land after your initial powerboat pick up from the Government Dock with your luggage.
+We provide you with a canoe/paddle/life jackets to get back and forth to land after your initial powerboat pick up from the Government Dock with your luggage.

-****NOTE: During OPEN-WATER season, this B&B is targeted only towards experienced outdoor/eco minded guests.
-It is CRITICAL that you are an EXPERIENCED canoeist.
-This description does not include a few canoe lessons in a pool or calm lake as the Great Slave lake is not the place to “practice” or “try”.
-This arctic lake gets very windy and you must be able to control your canoe with ease and complete confidence from past experience.
-Winds are stronger in September and October.
-There are no water taxis in Yellowknife bay and Mo’s does not provide water taxi, with the exception of pick up and drop off during check-in and check-out ****
+NOTE: During OPEN-WATER season, it is critical that you are an experienced canoeist to stay at Mo’s.
+This description does not include a few canoe lessons in a pool as the Great Slave lake is not the place to “practice” or “try”.
+This cold, large arctic lake gets windy especially in September and October, therefore you must be able to control your canoe with complete confidence and know-how.
+There are no water taxis in Yellowknife bay.

 Canoe around and check out the other 40 houseboats in the bay, have a picnic on an island and experience the midnight sun during our long – and often hot – summer days.
 Sit on the deck outside relaxing with a drink in hand, or go on a fishing tour (Yellowknife Outdoor Adventure, Great Slave Lake tours, and Bluefish Services) easily catch some of the biggest fish you will ever see!
 Park your canoe and hike along one of the many trails, photograph wildlife, or pull up to the dock at a bayside restaurant before continuing your paddle.
 Take an historical walking tour in town or in the bush.
 The city of Yellowknife itself – only 300 yards from our deck – is a vibrant community that will not do without its arts and music, and you’ll have plenty of diverse restaurants to choose from!